 broad-based knowledge, which is based in unchanging principles, such as

-scientific knowledge.
+scientific knowledge or divine truth.
 Rather, just the reverse occurred.
-The knowledge which
+The

-they gained was a completely subjective perspective on good
+knowledge which they gained was a completely subjective knowledge.
+It was a perspective on good and

 So, for Adam and Eve, instantly, good and evil ceased to be based in the objective thoughts and decrees of a loving, holy, and all-knowing God.
-Instead, good and evil suddenly became defined by their own individual perceptions.
+Instead, good and evil suddenly became defined by their own individual perceptions and preferences.

-Thus, good and evil became this: “Good” is what seems good to and for me.
-And, “Evil” is what seems evil to me and for me.
-Good and evil became entirely determined by how “I” perceive a given circumstance, which was, in turn, largely determined by how “I” am affected by that circumstance.
+Thus, good and evil became this: “Good” is what seems good to me.
+And, “Evil” is what seems evil to me.
+Good and evil became entirely determined by how “I,” as an individual, perceive a given circumstance, which was, in turn, largely determined by how “I” am affected by that circumstance.

-And, this personal determination of good and evil goes far beyond mere moral issues.
+And, this very subjective view of good and evil goes far beyond mere moral issues.
 Good and evil are involved in all of our life choices and directions.
-Our view of good and evil colors all of our thoughts, and everything we do, and all that we are.
-So, our view of good and evil certainly does impact our more strictly moral choices.
-But, it is by no means limited to only those.
-It is a basic consideration in our every life choice.
+Our view of good and evil colors all of our thoughts, everything we do, and all that we are.
+So, our view of good and evil is very basic to our life perspective.

-Thus, this designer view of life actually keeps us in constant turmoil on every level of our existence and on every stage of human activity.
-Deep within our subconscious, it always prescribes disagreement, with each other and with God.
+Thus, this personalized, designer view of life actually keeps us in constant turmoil on every level of our existence and on every stage of human activity.
+Deep within our subconscious, it always prescribes various levels of disagreement, with each other and with God.
 (Ref.
 Rom.
 8:7)

-So now, it has come to be that from the moment of our birth, this selfish point of view pressures us to reject God and his idea of goodness in favor of our own.
-Thus, now we enter this world with every intention of asserting and maintaining a personal sovereignty over our own life.
-And this makes us more than a little contentious regarding the issue of who is in charge of charting our life course - or, more precisely, who gets to determine good and evil?
+So now, it has come to be that, from the moment of our birth, this self-based view of what is “good” and what is “evil” pressures us to reject God’s ideas on the subject in favor of our own.
+Thus, we now enter this world with every intention of asserting and maintaining a personal sovereignty over our own life choices.
+And this makes us more than a little contentious regarding the issue of who is in charge of charting our life course - or, more precisely, in a larger sense, who gets to determine truth?
 (Ref.
 Psalm 51:5 // Rom.
 3:23)

 All of this is not to say that human beings cannot agree with each other, even for a moment.
 Obviously, that is not true.
 Nor is this a contention that our every act is selfish, or that humanity is not at all capable of rising to true charity and selflessness.
 That is also, obviously, not true.